 Right to withdraw consent

-Changes to this privacy statement
+Changes to this privacy notice

-We reserve the right to update this privacy statement at any time, and we will provide you with a new privacy statement when we make any substantial updates.
+We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.